• Skip to main content

 How can I get to The Bridge?

-If you can find a ride, we are located at 1111 W. 22nd Street in Minneapolis, one block off of Hennepin & Franklin Ave; on bus routes 2, 6, 12, & 17.
+We are located at 1111 W. 22nd Street in Minneapolis, one block off of Hennepin & Franklin Ave; on bus routes 2, 6, 12, & 17.

 Zeke’s Story